Recently, we released this video of a new experimental evolution system, the MEGA-plate, which has received some attention in popular media:

 My research broadly concerns microbial evolution, at the intersection of experimental, theoretical and computational techniques.
 Antibiotic resistance, in addition to being one of the defining public health threats of our time, provides an excellent system for studying evolution.
 Computationally, I study the application of algorithmic and information-theoretic techniques to gain insight from large and noisy biological datasets.

-Currently, I am a Research Fellow in the Kishony Lab at the Systems Biology Department at Harvard Medical School, where I started a postdoc thanks to an NSF Mathematical Sciences Postdoctoral Research Fellowship.
+Currently, I am a Research Fellow in the Kishony Lab at the Systems Biology Department at Harvard Medical School, where I began a postdoc thanks to an NSF Mathematical Sciences Postdoctoral Research Fellowship.
 My Erdős number is 2.